We watched the first red blaze appear,

 ––from Song of the Open Road, Walt Whitman

-The story we are building of nineteenth-century American poetry and poetics is one among many—starting somewhere, in our case with Longfellow; touching on a few selected poems to provide useful coordinates for further study; and building a literary and historical context for the rise of modern poetry in the twentieth century.
+Our story of nineteenth-century American poetry and poetics is one among many—starting somewhere, in our case with Longfellow; touching on a few selected poems to provide useful coordinates for further study; and building a literary and historical context for the rise of modern poetry in the twentieth century.

-Your choices of poems by Henry Wadsworth Longfellow are one of many beginnings—Fragments, The Arrow and the Song, The Arsenal at Springfield, The Old Clock on the Stairs, and The Wreck of the Hesperus.
+Your choices of poems by Henry Wadsworth Longfellow are one of many beginnings.
 Together these poems suggest a poet adept at versification and storytelling.
 But if you are enchanted by Longfellow, there are places to go and poems to read.
 Take in the elegiac Mezzo Camin, the ballad The Village Blacksmith, or the nine-part poem The Courtship of Miles Standish.
-You will want to continue your reading in the long narrative poems, including the wildly popular narrative poem (written in unrhymed dactylic hexameters) Evangeline: A Tale of Acadie, a story based on the three thousand French settlers who were expelled from Acadie, near present day Nova Scotia.
+You would also want to continue your reading in the long narrative poems, including the wildly popular narrative poem (written in unrhymed dactylic hexameters) Evangeline: A Tale of Acadie, a story based on the three thousand French settlers who were expelled from Acadie, near present day Nova Scotia.
 (This poem has appeared in over 270 editions and over 130 translations in ten different languages.)
 You will want to find your way into the twenty-two cantos of The Song of Hiawatha (written in trochaic tetrameter, after the Finnish epic poem Kalevala), a passionate and sentimentalized white man’s account of native American culture and tradition based on the author’s reading in George Catlin’s Letters and Notes on the Manners, Customs, and Conditions of the North American Indians (1841), the ethnographical studies of Henry Rowe Schoolcraft, and the literary writings of the Ojibwe Jane Johnston Schoolcraft, whose poems and stories were sources for Longfellow’s North American epic.

 The Fireside Poets